Our poor driveway washed away...well, not all of it,

 whatever it took to get the rocks taken care of.

-They had all left the neighborhood party to come up and help me
+They all left the neighborhood party to come and help me.

 I learned early on after my accident that I couldn't do it alone.